rdilweb/PickleCore/README.md

 * `webmanifest` - link to a `manifest.json` or a file with the `.webmanifest` extension (used by Google for web apps, link must be relative to the root page of the site)
 * `description` - description of the site (for metadata)
 * `url` - the URL of your site when hosted in production
+* `apple-touch-icon` - the URL of the Apple touch icon for the site if you have one (see [this article](https://www.computerhope.com/jargon/a/appletou.htm) for more info)

 ## Applying Theme Components